zakuArbor/blog/_posts/programming/2021-04-02-build-team.md

 Build teams were formed out of both **necessity** and **frustration** in the growing complexity of build systems.
 Though since Build teams were formed out of a reactionary response to the growing issue, roles are often ambiguous, especially in the early formations (i.e. Microsoft).
 Though I could not find much information about Build teams online, they are not uncommon in large organizations.
 They can be found in many companies such as Microsoft, Google, IBM, Facebook, Netflix, Mozilla, LinkedIn, Gnome, Eclipse, Qualcomm*, VMWare*

-If a build team does not exist, it'll exist within some devOps team.
+If a build team or a Build & Release team does not exist, it'll exist within some devOps team.
 The main tasks of the Build team from my experience and what I read is to abstract the build complexity and to be responsible for building the entire project for all supported hardware and platforms.
 More on this later.

 ## What Does the Build Team Do?